hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 This is similar to the way friction resists the motion of one surface against another.

-A sphere moving through fluid opens it up like a zipper at the front, and closes it behind again.
-This is a shearing force and therefore leads to viscous drag.
+A sphere moving through fluid splits the layers at the front, then joins them at the back, a bit like a zipper.
+This is a shearing force and will experience viscous drag.
-Our goal will be to determine the drag force.
+Our goal will be to determine the precise drag force on the sphere.
 Here are some factors that might be relevant:
 - the radius of the sphere $r$, with $[r] = L$;
 - the speed of the sphere $v$, where $[v] = LT^{-1}$;